 All that gets smoothed out with the 18 months of aging, apparently, because the 99,000 Horas añejo is on par with better-known brands that retail for a lot more.
 This may be one of the greatest bargains in Mexico if you can visit the Corralejo distillery and buy it on site.
 When we hit the gift shop/tasting room and the peso was 20 to the dollar, this heavy, beautiful glass bottle of aged agave elixir was less than $19.

 I should have bought two or three.
-Unfortunately, this is a hard one to find in stores, even in Mexico.
-I have seen it in a couple tequila bars with a wide selection, but that’s it.
+Unfortunately, Corralejo 99000 is a hard one to find in stores, even in Mexico.
+I have seen it in a couple tequila bars with a wide selection, but very rarely in a store.
 I’m guessing the production hasn’t ramped up to the point yet where they’re producing tens of thousands of cases of it yet to ship it out widely.
 But going by all the barrels in their distillery, they’ll get there in a year or two.

 So okay, they fudged a little on the timeline to come up with the name.
 The time it takes to distill and age this liquor is a lot less than 99,000 hours.
 Still, it is a long process to make tequila and the farmers have to patiently wait eight or ten years for their land to produce a harvest.
 Let’s honor them with this name and make a toast.
 Salud!